buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcProcessExtension/Entities/IfcTask.md

 HARD | LESSTHANOREQUALTO | Finish no later than
 SOFT | GREATERTHAN | Finish as late as possible

-Table FINISHCONSTRAINTTYPES &mdash; Different constraints that can be applied to a start date
+Table FINISHCONSTRAINTTYPES — Different constraints that can be applied to a start date

 ```
 digraph dot_neato {